mitchcr/ONEVM/README.md

    2. Take a backup of the Old Initrd image and Rebuild the Initrd for the current kernel using the command below:

           dracut -f -v <initramfsversion> <kernelversion>

+       *Remember to include the correct path on the command*

    3. Exit chroot and unmount the OS disk copy from the troubleshooting VM, after you've done that, please reassemble the original VM by switching the OS disk.